 - Warning: read, and ideally, go to the source of all data.

-For more details and examples of free market research data sources see the PowerPoint.
+For more details and examples of free market research data sources see the slideshow.

 - Sources of B2B Market Research Data